 Appendix 3 provides a comprehensive analysis of each covered conservation practice standard.
-(By reference to Table 2, this analysis also extends to the covered CSP enhancements.)
+(By reference to Table 2, this analysis also extends to the CSP enhancements.)
 The analysis describes their specific definition, purpose, and resource concerns.
-Resource concerns do not describe adverse or beneficial effects of implementing the practice; instead they describe the environmental limiting factor(s) which the conservation practice standards are designed to address as it is relevant to its implementation within the NRCS Farm Bill programs and activities focused on GUSG conservation
+Resource concerns do not describe adverse or beneficial effects of implementing the practice; instead they describe the environmental limiting factor(s) which the conservation practice standards are designed to address as it is relevant to its implementation within the NRCS Farm Bill programs and activities focused on GUSG conservation.

-Appendix 4 provides additional information on the process upon which NRCS will engage the local affected State wildlife agencies associated with implementation of Conservation Measures CM1 and CM2 (see Table 1) for conservation practices addressed in this Opinion.
-Specific performance requirements are contained in that process.
+Appendices 4 provides additional information on the process upon which NRCS will engage the local affected State wildlife agencies associated with implementation of Conservation Measures CM1 and CM2 (see Table 1) for conservation practices addressed in this Opinion.
 The Service prefers that NRCS coordinate with the state wildlife agencies and seek their guidance in preparing conservation plans, which was the original intent of the 2010 SGI Conference Report.
+This coordination may be completed on a site-specific basis or at a state-wide level.
+For state-wide coordination, the NRCS will develop a consolidated table outlining state imposed restrictions.
+This will be formally distributed to NRCS employees in both Colorado and Utah as well as to the Service.

-In the absence of state coordination, a participant wishing to be involved in SGI coordination and incidental take exemptions should use the following performance standards ((A), (B), and (C) repeated below from Appendix 4) as the default protection standards for project planning in Gunnison sage-grouse habitat (understanding that they will not necessarily be applicable or relevant in all situations).
+If either Colorado or Utah at some point withdraw their coordination on GuSG conservation, NRCS will use the following performance standards ((A), (B), and (C) repeated below from Appendix 4) as the default protection standards for project planning within the Action Area (understanding that they will not necessarily be applicable or relevant in all situations).